buildkite/docs/pages/test_analytics/test_ownership.md

 ```
 It is important to [ensure these teams have permission to access the suite](/docs/test-analytics/permissions#manage-teams-and-permissions) the file is uploaded to, otherwise these ownership records will not be created.
 You can check these permissions in your organization's team settings.

 More than 1 team may own a test, and the order of teams in your TESTOWNER file is important.
 The first team listed will be the default owner, and they will be auto-assigned to the test if it flakes.
-Any team will access can override this auto-assignment.
+Any team with suite access can override this auto-assignment.

 ### Suites
 A suite only has one active TESTOWNER file at a time.
-You may reuse the same TESTOWNER file across many suites.
+A TESTOWNER must be uploaded per suite for it to be applied.

 ## Setting test ownership